HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.terminal.basics.md

 ![Integrated terminal shell selection dropdown](/assets/select-shell-dropdown-g4fbv3cmqw3i.png)

-You can learn more about configuring terminal shells in the [[vs.1.7.#terminal-profiles]] section below.
+You can learn more about configuring terminal shells in the [terminal-profiles](#terminal-profiles) section below.

 >**Note**: If you're having trouble launching your preferred shell in the integrated terminal, it may be due to your shell's configuration or a VS Code terminal setting.
 There's a [[vs.1.7.docs.supporting.troubleshoot-terminal-launch]] to help you with these sorts of problems.